basiqio/basiq-connect-control/README.md

 3. userID
   - ID of the user
   Type: String
-4. connectLink
+4. connectLinkID
-  - Basiq Connect link
+  - ID part of Basiq Connect link
   Type: String
 5. upload
   - True if uploading statements should be enabled